CFA-Fintech/Proof-of-Authority-Development-Chain/README.md

 ​
 To install the Go Ethereum Tools, please follow the next steps:
 ​
-1. Open my browser and navigate to the Go Ethereum Tools download page at https://geth.ethereum.org/downloads/ ​
+1. Open your browser and navigate to the Go Ethereum Tools download page at https://geth.ethereum.org/downloads/ ​
-2. Scroll down to the "Stable Releases" section and proceed depending on my operating system.
+2. Scroll down to the "Stable Releases" section and proceed depending on your operating system.
 ​
  2.1.
 Installing in OS X.
  Click on the **"Geth & Tools 1.9.7"** to download the applications bundle archive.
 ​
  2.2.
 Installing in Windows.

-  - You need to know if I are running a `32 bit` or `64 bit` version of Microsoft Windows, if I are not sure about that, I can check my version following [these steps](https://support.microsoft.com/en-us/help/13443/windows-which-version-am-i-running).
+  - You need to know if I are running a `32 bit` or `64 bit` version of Microsoft Windows, if you are not sure about that, you can check your version following [these steps](https://support.microsoft.com/en-us/help/13443/windows-which-version-am-i-running).

- -  Depending on my Windows version, I should download the `32 bit` or `64 bit` version of the Go Ethereum Tools.
+ -  Depending on your Windows version, you should download the `32 bit` or `64 bit` version of the Go Ethereum Tools.
 ​
-3. After downloading the tools archive, open my "Downloads" folder, and I will find a file named `geth-alltools-darwin-amd64-1.9.7-a718daa6.tar.gz` in OS X, and a file called `geth-alltools-windows-amd64-1.9.7-a718daa6.zip` in Windows.
+3. After downloading the tools archive, open your "Downloads" folder, and you will find a file named `geth-alltools-darwin-amd64-1.9.7-a718daa6.tar.gz` in OS X, and a file called `geth-alltools-windows-amd64-1.9.7-a718daa6.zip` in Windows.
 Note that the last numbers in the filename could vary depending on the last built available.​

 4. Decompress the archive in the location of my preference in my computer's hard drive, and rename the containing folder as `Blockchain-Tools`.
 We recommend using a location that can be easily accessed from the terminal window like the user's home directory.

-5. You have finished the installation process; I will use these tools to create my very own blockchain!
+5. You have finished the installation process; You will use these tools to create my very own blockchain!
 ​

 # 2. Instructions for POA Blockchain Transactions